 Who is eligible?

-The government doesn’t make any contributions to the Junior ISA, but anyone else can chip in – parents, grandparents, relatives or friends
+The government doesn’t make any contributions to Junior ISAs, but anyone else can chip in – parents, grandparents, relatives or friends.

 Cash or shares

 There are two types of Junior ISA.
 A cash Junior ISA is just like a savings account, except the interest is tax-free.

 Stocks and shares Junior ISAs, meanwhile, invest in the stock market.

 There is no additional income or capital gains tax to pay on any growth in a stocks and shares ISA.